Social Thinking and Me (two-book set)

 - Published: 2016

-Social Thinking and Me is a powerhouse of social knowledge to help children in upper elementary and middle school transition into the more socially-complex and socially-demanding older grades and become stronger social problem solvers.
-Whether it is thinking about hidden rules and expected behavior, developing a deeper understanding of your emotions and how you influence the emotions of others, or comparing the size of your reaction to the size of the problem, this two-book set breaks larger and more complicated social concepts down into smaller chunks to make it easier for adults to teach and kids to learn.
-It gives teachers, administrators, students, and parents a common language to more easily discuss social strengths and weaknesses – and therefore is a natural fit for the classroom (mainstream and special needs), clinic, and home environment!
-Teaching materials included on USB for easy printing.
+Social Thinking and Me is a powerhouse of social information for students in upper elementary and middle school.
+Lessons are structured to build knowledge about socially complex situations for building stronger social problem solving strategies.
+Whether thinking about hidden expectations in social situations, developing a deeper understanding of one’s emotions and the influence on others, or learning to figure out the size of the problem and reaction, this award-winning two-book set breaks larger and more complicated social concepts down into smaller chunks to make it easier for adults to teach and kids to learn.
+It gives teachers, administrators, students, and parents a common language to discuss social strengths and challenges more easily – and therefore is a natural fit for the classroom (mainstream and special needs), clinic, and home environment!

 Who should use Social Thinking and Me?